minsiuuu-hash/UVM/README.md

 | `Coverage_verdi` | Coverage result checked using Verdi |
 | `Timing` | Timing-related result |
 | `report` | Verification or synthesis report |

+For SPI and I2C, the RTL designs were also verified on hardware using two Basys3 FPGA boards.
+One board operated as the master, and the other board operated as the slave.
+The board-level test was performed to check whether the designed communication protocol works correctly in real FPGA hardware.

 ---